 With this sketch, start your interview.
 Ask your interviewee to further explain those five memories.
 Within those memories, you’ll hear things that prompt additional questions you want to ask.
 Ask them!

 This exercise can be repeated often in different interview sessions to pull out the stories, rather than just the facts, of a relative’s life.

-Before an interview, pull out things from around your home, on your walls, or stored in a box that help you discuss events in your life.
+Before an interview, pull out things from around your home, on your walls, or stored in a box that helps you discuss events in your life.
 Perhaps a quilt that was made or was a gift.
 Perhaps a book that you enjoyed reading as a child.
 Perhaps a piece of jewelry, sports memorabilia, a trophy, or clothing.
 Memory aids may also include pictures, lots of pictures.

 When you begin the interview, discuss the stories or the memories associated with these items.
-In so doing, You will have a richer, deeper collection of family stories than if you use a list of “best questions to ask your family members” that flood the internet and genealogy how to books.
+In so doing, You will have a richer, deeper collection of family stories than if you use a list of “best questions to ask your family members” that flood the internet and genealogy how-to books.
 Give your possessions and photos stories, and your interview will be so much easier for you and the person you are interviewing.

 Draw a House

 Another sketch that you can draw before you begin an interview, is to ask the interviewee to draw a floor plan for their home.
 The floor plan could be their childhood home, the home when they were first married, or the home they had with all of their children.
 The floor plans can be as detailed or simple as the interviewee once.

 During the interview, have the interviewee walk you through the house using the floor plan as their guide.
 Have them describe which room belongs to each family member and how those rooms were decorated.
 Have them describe what was on the walls and the floor.
 Have them describe what activities were done in each room.
 When they visually walk into the kitchen, have them describe the common smells of common dishes served.
 When you have people remember walking through their homes, you will be surprised at the additional memories that can be triggered and the depth you will have for their life stories.